- How important are grades?

 - Their first undergraduate degree was in a field unrelated to the environment, tribal public policy, or health care;

 - They have not previously been awarded a Udall Scholarship or Honorable Mention.

 - Why can't I access the online application?

 Your Udall faculty representative must register you in order to give you access to the online application.
 When you have been registered, you will receive an email with a link to the application and your username and password.

 - My school doesn’t have a faculty representative.
 What should I do?

 Discuss your interest in the Udall Scholarship with a professor, the dean of your academic college, or a faculty advisor.
 Direct them to the Udall Faculty Reps webpage to explain the importance of the faculty rep's role in the application process.
 In the meantime, use the sample application to begin thinking about your essays and letters of recommendation (you can request your letters even before you have a faculty rep).
 If one of your letter writers is affiliated with your undergraduate institution as faculty or staff, that person may also serve as your faculty rep. If you are having trouble recruiting a faculty rep, please contact the Udall Scholarship program manager for assistance.

 - How do I determine my state of legal residence?

-Typically, your state of legal residence is the state in which you are registered to vote.
+Typically, your state of legal residence is the state in which you are registered to vote or your family's primary residence.
 Your school address is not usually your legal residence unless you have a permanent address in that city (and are not there simply for the purpose of attending university).